Estimation of the long-run variance of nonlinear time series with an application to change point analysis: Estimation of the long-run variance

 \begin{assumption} As $n\to\infty$, $m\to\infty$, but $m=o(n)$. \end{assumption}

 \begin{theorem} Assume that $\operatorname EX_0=0$, $\operatorname E|X_0|^4<\infty$, $\Theta_4<\infty$ with $\Theta_4$ defined by~\eqref{eq:Thetamp}, and \autoref{a:sublinear} holds.
 Then

-where $Q_n$ is defined in~\eqref{e:Qn} and $f(0)$ in~\eqref{eq:spectraldensity}. \end{theorem} The proof of~\autoref{t:clt1} is given in Section~\ref{s:p}.
-It relies on a general central limit theorem for quadratic forms established by~\citet{liu:wu:2010} (see Theorem~6 therein).
-The next theorem establishes that the rate at which the bias of the estimator $Q_n$ vanishes depends on the rate at which $\gamma(h)\to0$, as $n\to\infty$.
+where $Q_n$ is defined in~\eqref{e:Qn} and $f(0)$ in~\eqref{eq:spectraldensity}. \end{theorem} The proof of~\autoref{t:clt1} is given in Section~\ref{s:p} which follows from a general central limit theorem for weighted sums of periodogram ordinates which in turn relies on a general central limit theorem for quadratic forms established by~\citet{liu:wu:2010} (see Theorem~6 therein, \citet{wu:shao:2007} consider a similar estimator).

+Next, we investigate the bias of the estimator $Q_n$.
+The bias of a general lag window estimator~\eqref{eq:lag-w-general} depends on the curvature properties of the spectral density function and the particular lag windows.
+The classical results (see Theorem~9.3.3 of \citet{anderson:1971} and Chapter~6 of \citet{priestley:1981}) establish the decay rate of the bias only under the additional assumption that the lag windows are of the scale parameter and use the concept of the characteristic exponent introduced by \citet{parzen:1957}.
+Since the lag windows of the estimator $Q_n$ are not of the scale parameter form, we establish the decay rate of the bias of $Q_n$ in the next theorem (the proof of~\autoref{thm:convrate} is given in Section~\ref{s:p}).

 \begin{theorem} Suppose that $\operatorname EX_0=0$, $\operatorname EX_0^2<\infty$, $\sum_{h=1}^\infty h^r|\gamma(h)|<\infty$ with some $r\ge0$ and \autoref{a:sublinear} holds.
 Then